Civic Center

 This story is about my mom, a pair of shoes, and God.

-When my mom was in her early eighties, the doctor told her she should stop wearing her favorite shoes—sandals and flats—and switch to something with more support and stability.
+When my mom was in her early eighties, the doctor told her she should stop wearing her favorite shoes—sandals and flats—and switch to something with more support and stability to avoid falling.

 My mom was what people used to call a “fixie” woman, meaning she always looked her best: hair neatly combed, a touch of makeup, lipstick, and earrings first thing in the morning, whether she was going out or staying at home.
 Wearing what she called “ugly shoes” wasn’t something she fancied, but she eventually found a compromise in a pair that gave her support but weren’t too ugly.